meroton/git-toprepo/README.md

 The configuration is specified in [Toml](https://toml.io/) format.
-The location of the configuration file is set in the git-config of the super repository using `git config --local toprepo.config <ref>:<git-repo-relative-path>` which defaults to `refs/remotes/origin/HEAD:.gittoprepo.toml`.
-An empty `ref`, for example `:.gittoprepo.user.toml`, means that the file is read from the worktree instead of the commits.
+The location of the configuration file is set in the git-config of the super repository using `git config --local toprepo.config <location>`

-Overriding the location is only recommended for testing out a new config and debugging purpose.
+Where the location is either a git ref `ref:<ref>:<path>` or a local file `local:<path>`.
+By default the toprepo has a configuration through a git ref that is committed.
+But it is possible to override it with a local path.

 ### Sub repositories